clirdlf/ndsa.org/glossary.md

 layout: page
 permalink: /glossary/
 ---
 This glossary was developed by Library of Congress Junior Fellows and released in 2013 in support of NDSA's work on [Levels of Preservation](/activities/levels-of-digital-preservation/), as a means of providing a succinct definition of terms of special value to the NDSA and its extended digital stewardship community.
 Learn more about the development of the glossary [here](http://blogs.loc.gov/digitalpreservation/2013/02/the-release-of-the-ndsa-digital-stewardship-glossary/).

+A set of [Working Definitions of Terms](https://osf.io/rynmf/) was created to support the [2019 Levels of Digital Preservation](/publications/levels-of-digital-preservation/).

 <table class="std full glossary_ndsa">
 <thead>